September 29th, 2018

-Wake Forest Dance Festival is an inaugural event, presented by Wake Forest Arts in partnership with the Town of Wake Forest, which will bring a day of dance to the Triangle in an outdoor setting.
-The Festival is a one day, free and open to the public family friendly event, scheduled on Saturday, September 30, 2017 at beautiful E. Carroll Joyner Park.
-The event will feature national and regional professional dancers, along with local rising advanced dance performers.
+Presented by Wake Forest Arts in partnership with the Town of Wake Forest, the second season of the Wake Forest Dance Festival will bring a day of dance to the Triangle in an outdoor setting.
+The Festival is a one day, free and open to the public family friendly event, scheduled on Saturday, September 29, 2018 at beautiful E. Carroll Joyner Park.
+The event will feature regional, national and international professional dancers, along with local rising advanced dance performers.

 “The vision for the Wake Forest Dance Festival is to bring a day of dance to our community in an outdoor setting.
 Whether rekindling an existing passion or sparking a new found interest in this remarkable art form, through dance, we hope to bring the community together for a day of performances, new experiences, making memories with neighbors and new friends, and gaining a deeper understanding of the art of expression through movement and its historical significance.”

-Masha Dashkina Maddux
+Masha Dashkina Maddux, Festival Director

 Photography used on this site are courtesy of Genya Afanasyeva, George Randy Bass, DC Arts Photography, Maksym Kolotun, Mohan Rao and Timothy Walter.